tillsanders/openElectionCompassWebsite/guide/organisation/05-phase-3.md

   5. Listen to their feedback and take time to answer their questions
   6. (Hopefully) get their approval and support!
   7. Get some contact details
-- After the meeting, send them the most important information and thank them for participating.
+- One day after the meeting, send them the most important information and thank them for participating.